14Richa/msc-cs-23/Week1/README.md

 - Case 2 : Element 'j' belongs to 'H':

-If 'A' is already full, I need to decide whether 'j' belongs to 'A' or 'H'.
-To do this, I compare 'j' with the largest element in 'A'.
-If 'j' is smaller than the largest element in 'A', it means 'j' should be part of 'A'.
-In this case, I will remove the largest element from 'A', add 'j' to 'A', and sort 'A'.

 If 'j' is larger than the kth largest element in 'A', it means 'j' doesn't belong to 'A', and we insert it into the min-heap 'H'.
 Below is the pseudocode: